-4.4.34 Air quality and noise pollution were also identified as significant concerns to be considered by the Mersey Gateway Project Team.
+4.4.34 Air quality and noise pollution were also identified as significant concerns to be

 "The proposed new roads and improving existing roads will obviously cause extra traffic, disruption and pollution caused by vehicle exhausts."

 "Local air quality - I don't think air quality on the borders of the Central Expressway will be improved."